On Google Mentoring

-For compatibility reason, the product shipped at work is still compiled with Java 8, but can be run with both Java 8 and Java 11.
+For compatibility reasons, the product shipped at work is still compiled with Java 8, but can be run with both Java 8 and Java 11.
 It was now time to move to a new Java version: compile with Java 11 and support running with Java 11 and Java 17.

 Our unit test suite at work was started almost 10 years ago, and is comprised of thousands of tests.
 A few months ago, there was an initiative to migrate from JUnit 4 to JUnit 5.